Navigate to the Azure Marketplace offering, and click the "Get it Now" button:

 This is to keep the getting started experience simple through the Marketplace.
 If you need to configure SSL/TLS, it is recommended that you use the Azure Resource Manager template on GitHub directly.
 Consult the Security section for more details.

 An Elasticsearch cluster deployed through the Azure Marketplace is always deployed with a 30 day trial license that enables all of the Platinum features of the Elastic Stack, including Security.
-Security features allow Basic Authentication configuration for the cluster, setting up three built-in user accounts
+Security features allow Basic Authentication configuration for the cluster, setting up four built-in user accounts

 elasticuser, a built-in superuser account